rapPayne/AgileGadgets-com/src/pages/blog/mcp-primer.md

 categories: ["ai", "vibe-coding", "mcp"]
 ---

 Model Context Protocol (MCP) has been described as the USB for AI.
 I like that.
-It's an emerging open standard that lets large language models (LLMs) talk to tools and to each other.
+It's an open standard that lets large language models (LLMs) talk to tools and to each other.
+Despite its newness, MCP is the defacto standard.
+You should definitely use it.

 ## What kinds of tools can MCP connect to?
 Remember, your LLM was trained on data as of a certain date.
 It doesn't know anything that happened after that date.
 But with MCP, it can call out to tools that do know about the world.
 For example:
 - **APIs**: Weather, stock prices, news, etc.
 - **Databases**: Query your SQL or NoSQL databases.
 - **Files**: Read or write files on disk.
-- **Other Models**: Call other LLMs.
+- **Other Models**: Prompt other LLMs.
 - **User Input**: Direct content from a human.
 - **Web Scraping**: Fetching data from websites in real-time.
-- **Custom Code**: Any function you want to write in any language.
+- **Custom Code**: Any function you write in any language.

 ## Why have it?

 If we didn't have MCP, then every LLM would have a different way of talking.
 That would be horrible for devs, who'd have to re-learn how to communicate with every new model.
 But with MCP, they can learn one protocol and use it every time.

+This is where the "USB for AI" analogy fits.
+Without a universal standard, every device would need its own unique port and cable.
+Nightmare-inducing!
+In the same way, MCP give us a universal way for any LLM to talk with any tool.

 ## Architecture

-MCP operates on a client-server model sending POST requests over HTTP.
-Basically it's a tiny web service listening for JSON requests and responding with JSON results.
+MCP has us sending POST requests over HTTP.
+Basically an MCP server is a tiny web service listening for JSON requests and responding with JSON results.

 - **MCP server**: The tool being exposed.
 - **Clients**: The App communicating with the AI.

-## Common Messages
+## The Messages
 - **Who are you?** → getServerInfo
 - **What do you have?** → resources/list | tools/list | events/list
 - **Gimme that thing.** → resources/get